 To leave the sub-procedure of the macro.

-- We will add values in Sheet7 of our Excel worksheet.
-So, we right-click on the sheet and select View Code from the list of options.
+- Right-click on the sheet and select View Code from the list of options.

 Private Sub Worksheet_Change(ByVal Target As Range)